 Since Google Analytics serves first-party cookies for each different domain or sub-domain, this will mean that sub-domains aren't tracked as part of an integrated whole site.
 But they are integrated if they are part of a subfolder.

-With a subfolder as the one on this site, it’s recommended that a profile is setup with an include filter for a subdirectory ^/blog/ so you can still isolate traffic for that part of site.
+With a subfolder as the one on this site, it's recommended that a profile is set up with an include filter for a subdirectory ^/blog/ so you can still isolate traffic for that part of the site.